Dear Reader

 But this is the kind of general screed that you’ve heard before.
 Inside this most important issue of Design, you’ll find more specifics and read how others are trying to step up to the challenge.
 I know you’ll find it provocative and useful in your own discussions.

-my presidency in SND will be winding down, if not already over.
+By the time you read this, my presidency in SND will be winding down, if not already over.
 On New Year’s Day, I hand over the party hats and noisemakers to the very capable Christine McNeal.
 These last couple months after the conference have been spent finishing or pushing forward on a few initiatives – some of them exquisitely bureaucratic but essential to our functioning behind the scenes, some more broad-based and incredibly important.
 Tops among the latter is our ethics policy, which we hope to post on the website in draft form soon.

 A year goes by fast and presidents never get done all the things they want to.
 But my main priority was to upgrade the website and thanks to a bunch of people – notably Elise Burroughs and Matt Mansfield – we did just that.
 There are so many people I should thank, but the list would go on forever.
 And I hear Jonathon Berlin striking up the orchestra – the music letting me know my time here is over.